alexbaban/Various-Programming-Languages/Red/Read environment variables.md

-# Read system environment variable
+# Read system environment variables

+* use `get-env` to read environment variables
+* use `set-env` to set environment variables

 `read-env.red`